 Toe Protection

 Toe caps or rubber rands cover the front of many hiking boots, and we consider them an essential element of backpacking boot design.
 These thick pieces of rubber are there to keep your toes in one piece should you accidentally—and in our case, eventually—kick a rock on the trail.
 One standout from our list above is the Scarpa Zodiac, which has protection that wraps completely around the front of the foot.
 To cut weight, some manufacturers will occasionally take away or diminish this feature, as we see on the Altra Lone Peak Hiker.
-Speaking from experience, we’d prefer that Altra included a more substantial one after catching and bruising a toe on a rock hiking in Washington's Enchantments.
+Speaking from experience, we’d prefer that Altra included a more substantial toe cap after catching and bruising one of our digits on a rock while hiking in Washington's Enchantments.
 If you go lightweight, toe protection is one area where you may sacrifice.

 Salewa Mountain Trainer Lite Mid GTX hiking boot (closeup of boots)